joolstorrentecalo/gitlab-foss/doc/user/gitlab_com/index.md

 - GitLab self-managed: No import sources are enabled by default and must be [enabled](../../administration/settings/import_and_export_settings.md#configure-allowed-import-sources).

-## Import placeholder user limits

-The number of [placeholder users](../../user/project/import/index.md#placeholder-users) created during an import on GitLab.com is limited per top-level namespace.
-The limits differ depending on your plan and seat count.
-For more information, see the [table of placeholder user limits for GitLab.com](../../user/project/import/index.md#placeholder-user-limits).

 ## IP range

 GitLab.com uses the IP ranges `34.74.90.64/28` and `34.74.226.0/24` for traffic from its Web/API